apify/apify-docs-v2/sources/platform/actors/examples.md

 # Examples

+**Find out what you can do with the Apify platform.
+See code examples for a variety of use cases and learn about programming language support.**

+---

 This section provides examples of actors to illustrate what you can do with the Apify platform.

 ## Use cases